jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (5) Subsection (4) is for the avoidance of doubt.

 ### 302 Minister of Health's responsibilities for purchase of public health acute services and other health services
-(1) The Minister of Health must enter into a Crown funding agreement with district health boards or other providers in order to—
-  (a) give effect to the Minister of Health's obligations under the service agreement referred to in section 301; and (b) require the relevant providers to supply the Corporation with such information as is necessary to enable the Corporation to monitor the delivery of public health acute or other services (including pharmaceuticals and laboratory services), as agreed in the service agreement referred to in section 301.
+(1) The Minister must enter into a funding agreement with Health New Zealand or other providers to— (a) give effect to the Minister of Health's obligations under the service agreement referred to in section 301; and (b) require the relevant providers to supply the Corporation with such information as is necessary to enable the Corporation to monitor the delivery of public health acute or other services (including pharmaceuticals and laboratory services), as agreed in the service agreement referred to in section 301.
-(2) The Minister of Health must ensure that every Crown funding agreement contains terms and conditions that— (a) conform with the service agreement referred to in section 301; and (b) provide for the Minister of Health to maintain and monitor performance standards, including ethical standards, specified in the agreement; and
+(2) The Minister of Health must ensure that every funding agreement described in subsection (1) contains terms and conditions that—
+  (a) conform with the service agreement referred to in section 301; and (b) provide for the Minister of Health to maintain and monitor performance standards, including ethical standards, specified in the agreement; and
   (c) provide for the Minister of Health to provide the Corporation with all information contained in the service agreement that is relevant to the services the Corporation funds.

 ### 303 Restriction on purchase by Corporation of public health acute services
-(1) The Corporation must not make any kind of agreement with a district health board or other provider about— (a) any public health acute services that the Corporation is liable to provide under this Act, whether for the payment for or provision of those services; or
+(1) The Corporation must not make any kind of agreement with Health New Zealand, the Māori Health Authority or other provider about—
+  (a) any public health acute services that the Corporation is liable to provide under this Act, whether for the payment for or provision of those services; or
   (b) any other matter concerning those services.
 (2) This section applies to avoid doubt.